 The Manager selected relevant PAI indicators to track adverse impacts that may be caused by portfolio companies on an annual basis.
 The overview below displays which PAI indicators are reviewed to ensure DNSH is safeguarded.
-When reviewing the 2023 PAI statement, the results indicate no significant harm was caused by the portfolio companies.
-Primary areas of focus revolve around carbon emissions, the monitoring of compliance with the UN Global Compact and gender diversity.
+When reviewing the 2024 PAI statement, the results indicate no significant harm was caused by the portfolio companies.
+The overall adverse impact is limited but has increased compared to 2023, primarily due to the use of proxy data for carbon emissions.
+The main areas for improvement are carbon emissions, monitoring compliance with the UN Global Compact, and gender diversity.
 For a detailed overview per PAI indicator, see Appendix 1.